neow3j/neow3j-docs/docs/overview/getting_started.md

 ## SDK

 To make use of all neow3j SDK features, add `io.neow3j:contract` project to your dependencies.
-Neow3j is split into multiple modules, so you can also depend on a subset of the functionality.
+Neow3j is split into tow modules, so you can also depend on just the core functionality by adding `io.neow3j.core` to your project.
-For example, if you only need the passphrase-protected private key feature (NEP-2), you can add `io.neow3j:crtypo` to your project.

 Gradle: